 The Family and Medical Leave Act requires 12 weeks of unpaid leave for companies that have over 50 employees working within a 75-mile radius.
 This blog has reviewed when leave must be offered to employees.
 However, employers may be subject to any new rules governing leave that are enacted by Congress, or regulations issued by the Trump administration.
 Ivanka Trump, the president’s daughter and an advisor, has advocated for paid maternity or paternity leave, but no changes have been proposed to date.

 Knowing about changes to policies and regulations affecting an industry or business helps the business to continue to follow the law, and also ensures the business does not engage in costly compliance activity for policies or regulations that no longer exist.
-Contact an experienced employment law attorney at Gignilliat, Savitz, & Bettis, LLP for a review of your industry and business and the employment and labor laws, regulations, and policies affecting it.
+Contact an experienced employment lawyers at Gignilliat, Savitz, & Bettis, LLP for a review of your industry and business and the employment and labor management relations, regulations, and policies affecting it.